Optional Configs

 [log] # This section is optional

-level = "info" # This is the default severity level
+level = "debug" # Default severity level is "info"

 The logs do not contain confidential information.
 For example, the notification about the database connection obfuscates username and password: